 Tier 2 (Intra-Company Transfer) Sponsor Licence Application

-The Tier 2 (Intra-Company Transfer) (ICT) sponsor licence allows multinational organisations to temporarily transfer workers to a branch in the UK.
-The workers must be employed by the overseas organisation, transfer to a UK branch which is linked by common ownership or control and be sponsored as a Tier 2 (ICT) worker.
+The Tier 2 (Intra-Company Transfer) (ICT) sponsor licence allows multinational organisations to temporarily transfer overseas workers to the UK.
+The workers must be employed overseas, be transferring to a UK entity which is linked to the overseas entity by common ownership or control and be sponsored by the UK entity as a Tier 2 (ICT) worker.

 A Tier 2 (ICT) sponsor licence is similar to a Tier 2 (General) sponsor licence.
-However, an organisation holding a Tier 2 (ICT) sponsor licence does not have to undertake all of the same processes that an organisation holding a Tier 2 (General) sponsor licence usually must.
+However, an organisation holding a Tier 2 (ICT) sponsor licence does not have to undertake all of the same processes that an organisation holding a Tier 2 (General) sponsor licence is subject to.
 For instance, the Resident Labour Market Test does not need to be undertaken by a Tier 2 (ICT) sponsor in order to sponsor a worker.
-An organisation holding a Tier 2 (ICT) sponsor licence can therefore quickly transfer workers from the overseas entity when the need arises.
+An organisation holding a Tier 2 (ICT) sponsor licence can therefore quickly transfer workers from the overseas when the need arises.

 Tier 2 ICT Sponsor Licence Application: Main requirements

-In order to make a successful application for a Tier 2 (ICT) sponsor licence the UK organisation must demonstrate to UK Visas and Immigration (UKVI) that it is connected to the overseas entity by ‘common ownership or control’.
+In order to make a successful application for a Tier 2 (ICT) sponsor licence, the UK entity must demonstrate to UK Visas and Immigration (UKVI) that it is connected to the overseas entity by ‘common ownership or control’.
 The most common ways in which organisations meet this requirement is when:

 - one entity controls the composition of the other entity’s board;